-What You Will Learn in this Episode Good One
+What You Will Hear About in this Episode

 - All the Light We Cannot See summary and map, CONTAINS SPOILERS!
 [4’50”] To skip the spoilers skip to 17′

 - Sophie Moran introduces herself and her experience moving to France from Australia [17’43”]

 - What makes Saint-Malo so special and why this novel is such a great book [21’40”]

 - [23’20”] The places in Saint-Malo that have to do with All the Light We Cannot See

 - Jacques Cartier, Bastion de la Hollande, and the European discovery of Canada [25′]